RC Transmitter Flight Mode Configuration¶

 Go to the Initial Setup | Mandatory Hardware | Flight Modes screen

 As you move your transmitter’s flight mode switch the green highlight bar will move to a different position.

 Use the drop-down on each line to select the flight mode for that switch position.

 (Copter) Ensure that at least one switch position is left assigned to STABILISE.

 (Copter) Optionally check the Simple Mode check-box for that switch position.
-If using AC3.1 or higher you can optionally set Super Simple mode.
+You can optionally set Super Simple mode.
 If both Simple mode and Super Simple mode checkboxes are checked Super Simple will be used.

 When finished press the Save Modes button.